A Stock You Should Be Looking At: VistaGen Therapeutics Inc. (NASDAQ:VTGN) - The Dwinnex

 Revenue Estimates

-3 analysts predict $360k in revenue for the current quarter.
+According to 3 analysts, the current quarter’s revenue is expected to be $360k.
 It ranges from a high estimate of $400k to a low estimate of $280k.
 As of the current estimate, VistaGen Therapeutics Inc.’s year-ago sales were $350k, an estimated increase of 2.90% from the year-ago figure.

 Based on 4 analysts’ estimates, the company’s revenue will be $6.56M in the next fiscal year.
 The high estimate is $22.03M and the low estimate is $1.1M.
 The average revenue growth estimate for next year is up 690.40% from the average revenue estimate for this year.